 Potentially unsafe dance movements and why you shouldn’t do them is currently the focus of much discussion in the dance world.
 The lines between dance and gymnastics are often difficult to distinguish, as dancers push the boundaries of their physical endurance.
 Performed by professional dancers, who have trained incrementally over a lifetime, these movements are exciting and enticing for young dancers to try to duplicate.

 Unfortunately, the primary dance classroom is not the place to experiment with these kinds of difficult and highly skilled dance movements.
 The teacher often has many students to supervise and is, in many cases, not trained adequately to unfold the techniques required to do some of the more acrobatic and gymnastic movements requiring strength, agility and a advanced working knowledge of the body.

 These are just a few ideas about safe dance for the primary dance classroom.
-For greater detail along with warmup and icebreaker ideas keep watching danceteachingideas.com for the new Dance Activity eBook that does the dance lesson planning work for you!
+For greater detail along with warmup and icebreaker ideas look at the dance teaching resources that do the dance lesson planning for you!

-Dance education teaching resources to use in your primary school dance classroom …COMING SOON
+New Dance education teaching resources to use in your primary school dance classroom …COMING SOON IN 2021